Azhng/azhng.github.io/_posts/2021-03-04-folding-up-wings-and-full-throttle-ahead.markdown

 The fantasy of creating something from absolute nothingness, and to build it into existence with my bare hands, is a very appealing proposition.
-Truth be told, I am addcited to that fantasy.
+Truth be told, I am addicted to that fantasy.
 But when I dream of a fantasy, I tend to ignore a lot of intricate details, and that would be the journey of getting there.

 One thing that strikes me the most is the conversation I had.